 About me

 I am a Principal Research Scientist in the Computer Vision group at MERL.
+I joined MERL in 2020 after my PhD.

 I finished my PhD in Electrical Engineering at Arizona State University in 2019.
 My PhD advisor was Prof. Pavan Turaga in the Geometric Media Lab.